-Programming tasks are the best way to test candidates programming skills.
-The candidate is asked to modify a source code of some existing project.
+Programming tasks are the best way to test candidates' programming skills.
+The candidate is asked to modify the source code of some existing projects.

-During the test candidate is allowed to edit the source code of the project with our browser-based code editor and, if the automatic assessment is enabled, can build the project inside the browser at any time.
-Candidate can also download the project code and edit and build it locally with the favorite IDE.
+During the test, the candidate is allowed to edit the source code of the project with our browser-based code editor and, if the automatic assessment is enabled, can build the project inside the browser at any time.
+The candidate can also download the project code and edit and build it locally with their favorite IDE.

-It is possible to automatically assess solution posted by the candidate.
-Automatic assessment is based on Unit Tests results and Code Quality measurements.
+It is possible to automatically assess the solutions posted by the candidate.
+Automatic assessment is based on Unit Test results and Code Quality measurements.

-All unit tests that are executed during the build will be detected by the Devskiller platform.
+All unit tests that are executed during the build will be detected by the TalentScore platform.

 There are two kinds of unit tests:

-- Candidate tests - unit tests that are visible for the candidate during the test.
+Candidate tests - unit tests that are visible for the candidate during the test.
 Should be used to do only the basic verification and help the candidate to understand the requirements.
-Candidate tests WOULD NOT be used to calculate the final score.
+Candidate tests WILL NOT be used to calculate the final score.

-- Verification tests - unit tests that are hidden from the candidate during the test.
-Files containing verification tests would be added to the project after the candidate finishes the test and will be executed during verification phase.
-Verification tests result would be used to calculate the final score.
+Verification tests - unit tests that are hidden from the candidate during the test.
+Files containing verification tests would be added to the project after the candidate finishes the test and will be executed during the verification phase.
+Verification tests result will be used to calculate the final score.

-- The system will prepare a candidate's project template - all files that match verification tests file patterns will be removed from candidates project template.
+The system will prepare a candidate's project template - all files that match verification tests file patterns will be removed from the candidate's project template.

-- After inviting a candidate an individual workspace will be prepared for each candidate.
-The workspace will contain all files from candidate's project template.
-During the test system will forbid to create or modify files that match verification tests file patterns.
+After inviting a candidate an individual workspace will be prepared for each candidate.
+The workspace will contain all files from the candidate's project template.
+During the test system will forbid creating or modifying files that match verification tests file patterns.

-- After candidate finishes the test, files with verification tests will be added to the candidate's workspace and verification tests will be executed during the final build of the project.
+After the candidate finishes the test, files with verification tests will be added to the candidate's workspace and verification tests will be executed during the final build of the project.